-- Quick and easy to make, and tastes amazing whatever pesto or pasta you use.
+- Quick and easy to make, and tastes amazing whatever pasta you use.

 - It makes a whole jar of pesto that you can use in this recipe and in a whole range of other recipes too